Aerial-LLC/.github/profile/README.md

   <img src="https://github.com/user-attachments/assets/c24e7df9-599b-446d-8fd1-cc91735b8caa" alt="AerialOS"></a>
 </h1>

-**AerialOS** is a literate configured operating system designed to disclose the full potential of performance and provide a minimum delay in all environments.
-Ideal for anonymity, esports games, streaming.
-AerialOS allows users to achieve new heights in the gameplay, providing them with them based responsiveness and stability.
-Using this system, you can maximize your game experience and enjoy every moment in the virtual world.
+**AerialOS** is a literately tuned operating system that has been in development on Windows 11 for over three years.
+The goal of the project is to maximize performance and minimize latency in competitive gaming disciplines, cybersport focused.

 ## ✨ Why exactly Aerial LLC?
-- **No placebo tweaks** our based is focused on tweaking the best
-- **Integrated over 4000+ registry settings** affecting various system aspects.
+- **Integrated over 3600+ registry settings** affecting various system aspects.
-- **Removed over 200+ junk components** for best performance and stability.
+- **Removed over 520+ junk components** for best performance and stability.
 - **Added Post-Install** which includes files that allow users to control multiple system aspects.
 - **Tell _"Goodbye BSOD / BUGS"_**  We are focused on the stability and quality of work on AerialOS